stevenharman/stevenharman.net-octopress/source/_posts/2012-10-02-bag-of-methods-module-and-grep-driven-development.markdown

 <dl>
   <dt>BOMM <em>|bäm|</em> <i>(abbreviation)</i></dt>
   <dd>Bag of Methods Module</dd>
-  <dd>An anti-pattern for sharing behavior or separating concerns of an object.
+  <dd>An anti-pattern for "sharing behavior" or "separating concerns" of an
+  object.
+In practice such module often contain code that is related in name or function, but lacking a cohesive purpose.
 See also: <em>GDD</em>
   </dd>

   <dt>GDD <i>(initialism)</i></dt>